armory/knowledge-base/_posts/install-guide/2018-12-26-spinnaker-add-kubernetes.md

 * Create a minified kubeconfig containing only the service account
 * Adding the account to Spinnaker

+**This whole document should be followed from within the halyard container or machine where halyard is running**

 ## Set up bash parameters

 First, we'll set up bash environment variables that will be used by later commands